DFE-Digital/register-trainee-teachers/docs/fauapi.md

 Both pre-prod and production required manual one-time setup in the fauapi management portal.
 Workspaces already exist — to get access, ask an existing dev on the team to add you.

 The linked API was created via import with `name: "register-trainee-teachers-api"`, `displayName: "Register Trainee Teachers API"`.
+Note: `displayName` is globally unique across all fauapi workspaces.
 The CI workflow keeps it updated on each deploy.

 A `FAUAPI_AUTOMATION_TOKEN` [secret](https://github.com/DFE-Digital/register-trainee-teachers/settings/secrets/actions) is needed in GitHub Actions — this is a bearer token from the fauapi management portal.